 Curious what amateur radio is all about, and would like to participate in the conversation?
 Away from home and want to keep up with the local goings-on?
 Feel free to tune into the resources below.

-This IRC chat room and bot was created by Joe W1SK and Rob W1IF.
+Browse on over to Libera Chat or set your IRC software to irc.libera.chat, and join the #mainehams chat room.
+The room and bot was created by Joe W1SK and Rob W1IF.
 Feel free to sign in, either with your callsign or a simple nickname.
-Registration is unnecessary.
+Registration is unnecessary, but helpful if you change your “nickname” to your call sign with the /nick CALL command, changing CALL to your call sign.

 Tune into our local repeaters with Broadcastify.
 Radio nets or meetings on the air occur several nights a week.
 Check the schedule and join us!
 If you have questions about what you’re hearing, hop in the chat room above, and we can either assist or relay your inquiry to net control.
 Please note that there is around a 30-second delay between live and streamed broadcast.